Physics MPhys Hons

 What will you study?

-In the fourth and final year of the MPhys programme, you will complete an extended investigative project alongside several optional courses, all of which are related to our research expertise.
+In fourth year you will take part in an extended investigative project in one of our leading research groups, giving you access to world-leading facilities such as our unique Quantum-Technology and Low-Temperature Centres.
 Examples of recent project topics include vortices in superfluids, single photon photodiodes, nanoscale probe microscopy of graphene, quantum dots and other novel quantum nanostructures.

 Where could it take you?

 Physics is an exciting subject that is fundamental to the developments in modern society.
 Applications of the subject range from the very pure to the very practical, and a physics degree opens up a wide range of rewarding careers in scientific research and technological development, as well as in a variety of other professions.
 A substantial number of our graduates continue onto postgraduate education, or enter employment that directly relies on their specialist skills.
 Our students also find employment in careers where they are valued because of general skills gained during the course such as logical thinking, problem solving, numeracy and computer literacy.
 Examples include consulting, finance, computer programming, and accountancy, as well as managerial and administrative positions.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

 A-level: A*AA(Physics and Mathematics).
 We normally expect three A-levels.

 General Studies: Accepted as one of 4 A-levels.